 - Enter or remains on any property for the purpose or hunting, trapping or fishing.

 While this is the least serious level of criminal trespass it is still a criminal offense and a conviction will still leave you with a criminal record.
 It is classified as a class C misdemeanor for which you could face up to 3 months in jail and a $500 fine.
 If you have been charged with any level of criminal trespass you should know that a conviction would leave you with a criminal record.
 These are serious offenses but there are many defenses available to fight these charges so you should retain the services of a Stamford criminal defense attorney to review all the facts of your arrest and start to put together a defense strategy to get your charges dismissed or reduced.
 These charges are some of the easiest cases to defend against so you never want to plead guilty and pick up a criminal record without first speaking to an experienced Connecticut criminal defense lawyer to review your options.
 Finally, you do not want to burn or use up your accelerated rehabilitation program on one of these charges before you explore every possible option of having the charge reduced down to a noncriminal charge.Defending Criminal Trespass Charges

-If you have been charged with criminal trespass then you should contact a Connecticut criminal defense lawyer with 25 years of experience in defending criminal trespass allegations at the Law Offices of Allan F. Friedman.
+If you have been charged with criminal trespass then you should contact a Connecticut criminal defense lawyer with more than 30 years of experience in defending criminal trespass allegations at the Law Offices of Allan F. Friedman.
 Call today for a free initial consultation.

 In many situations the Police may not bother to drive you downtown to formerly “book you” on a criminal trespass allegation.
 They simply just hand you a misdemeanor appearance summons instead.
 Do not be mistaken, this is also an “arrest.”
 Despite the fact that they did not formally “book you” there is still a permanent criminal arrest record as a result.
 Do not let the casual nature of the encounter lure you into an false sense of comfort because a conviction will leave you with a criminal record.